daniosro/Modeling_portfolio/_sources/intro.md

 ---

-### 3. Colonial *Trichodesmium* Optimization Model
+### 3. Single-cell proteome allocation model for Colonial *Trichodesmium*

-A proteome-allocation optimization model for colonial *Trichodesmium* — a nitrogen-fixing, filamentous marine cyanobacterium critical to ocean biogeochemical cycling.
-The model predicts how the cell optimally allocates its protein investment across all metabolic functions to maximize growth rate under a range of temperatures, with phosphorus supplied by the colonial microbiome as dissolved organic phosphorus (DOP).
+This notebook implements the proteome-allocation optimization model for colonial Trichodesmium described in Osorio-Rodriguez et al. (2026, in prep.).
+The model predicts how a colonial Trichodesmium cell optimally allocates its proteome (the total protein investment across all metabolic functions) to maximize growth rate under a range of temperatures, with phosphorus supplied exclusively as inorganic phosphate (PO₄) and phycosphere-related phosphorus (PRP, here called DOP).

-**Scientific context:** From Osorio-Rodriguez et al. (2026, *ISME Journal*) — "Microbiome-mediated nutrient acquisition and cell morphology jointly shape the niche and warming responses of N2-fixing cyanobacteria."
+**Scientific context:** From Osorio-Rodriguez et al. (2026, *in prep.*) — "Microbiome-mediated nutrient acquisition and cell morphology jointly shape the niche and warming responses of N2-fixing cyanobacteria."
 The model examines how the *Trichodesmium* microbiome impacts growth under oligotrophic conditions and how thermal optima and cell morphology determine biogeographic distributions.

 **Implements:** Nonlinear programming (NLP) optimization via JuMP/Ipopt in Julia.
 Maximizes log growth rate subject to mass balance, energetic, stoichiometric, membrane, and density constraints across a 18-35°C temperature sweep.